-- The objective test score (worth 50 points), pre-judge score and preliminary presentation score will be added together to determine the finalists. - The objective test score (worth 50 points), pre-judge score and final presentation score will be added together to determine the winners. - Ties are broken by the objective test score.
+- The objective test score, pre-judge score and preliminary presentation score will be added together to determine the finalists. - The objective test score and pre-judge score will be added to the final presentation score to determine the top winners. - Ties are broken by the objective test score.